Cro3SwI2mer/University-courses/MFAC/README.md

-Course name: "Modelling of financial activities of companies"
+Course on modelling of financial activities of companies